dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-Expectation.md

 * first moment
 * center of distribution
 * expected value of random variable

-The expected value of a real-valued random variable gives a measure of the center of the distribution of the variable.

 By taking the expected value of **various functions of a general random variable**, we can measure many interesting features of its distribution, including spread, skewness, kurtosis, and correlation.